 While the U.S. Government has always honored its credit obligations, a default by the U.S. Government (as has been threatened in recent years) would be highly disruptive to the U.S. and global securities markets and could significantly reduce the value of the Fund's investments.
 Similarly, political events within the United States at times have resulted, and may in the future result, in a shutdown of government services, which could adversely affect the U.S. economy, decrease the value of many Fund investments, and increase uncertainty in or impair the operation of the U.S. or other securities markets.
 Uncertainty surrounding the sovereign debt of several European Union ("EU") countries, as well as the continued existence of the EU itself, has disrupted and may continue to disrupt markets in the United States and around the world.
 If a country changes its currency or leaves the EU or if the EU dissolves, the world's securities markets likely will be significantly disrupted.
-In June 2016, the United Kingdom ("UK") approved a referendum to leave the EU (commonly known as "Brexit") and in March 2017, the UK commenced the formal process of withdrawing from the EU.
-Brexit has resulted and may in the future result in volatility in European and global markets and could have negative long-term impacts on financial markets in the UK and throughout Europe.
-Considerable uncertainty exists over the potential consequences and precise timeframe for Brexit, how it will be conducted, how negotiations of trade agreements will proceed, and how the financial markets will react, and, as this process unfolds, markets may be further disrupted.
-Further, Brexit may lead to legal and tax uncertainty and potentially divergent national laws and regulations as the UK determines which EU laws to replace or replicate.
-The consequences of the UK's or another country's exit from the EU also could threaten the stability of the euro for remaining EU countries and could negatively affect the financial markets of other countries in the European region and beyond.
+The United Kingdom ("UK") left the EU (commonly known as "Brexit") on January 31, 2020.
+An agreement between the UK and the EU governing their future trade relationship became effective January 1, 2021.
+Significant uncertainty remains in the market regarding the ramifications of the withdrawal of the UK from the EU, and the range and potential implications of possible political, regulatory, economic and market outcomes are difficult to predict.
+The world's securities markets may be significantly disrupted and adversely affected by the withdrawal.

 Substantial government interventions (e.g., currency controls) also could adversely affect the Fund.
-War, terrorism, economic uncertainty, and related geopolitical events have led, and in the future may lead, to increased shortterm market volatility and may have adverse long-term effects on U.S. and world economies and markets generally.
-Likewise, natural and environmental disasters, such as the earthquake and tsunami in Japan in early 2011, and systemic market dislocations of the kind surrounding the insolvency of Lehman Brothers in 2008, if repeated, would be highly disruptive to economies and markets, adversely affecting individual companies and industries, securities markets, interest rates, credit ratings, inflation, investor sentiment, and other factors affecting the value of the Fund's investments.
+War, terrorism, economic uncertainty, and related geopolitical events have led, and in the future may lead, to increased short-term market volatility and may have adverse long-term effects on U.S. and world economies and markets generally.
+Likewise, natural and environmental disasters, such as the earthquake and tsunami in Japan in early 2011, epidemics or pandemics, such as the COVID-19 outbreak which began in late 2019, and systemic market dislocations of the kind surrounding the insolvency of Lehman Brothers in 2008, have been highly disruptive to economies and markets, adversely affecting individual companies and industries, securities markets, interest rates, credit ratings, inflation, investor sentiment, and other factors affecting the value of the Fund's investments.
 During such market disruptions, the Fund's exposure to the risks described elsewhere in the "Principal Risks" section of the prospectus will likely increase.
 Market disruptions, including sudden government interventions, can also prevent the Fund from implementing its investment strategies and achieving its investment objective.
 To the extent the Fund has focused its investments in the stock index of a particular region, adverse geopolitical and other events in that region could have a disproportionate impact on the Fund.